hannahscotson/Sales-and-Customer-Trends-Analysis/README.md

         <br>
         Lumous' customer base has expanded to over <strong>1,000 active customers</strong> with more than <strong>5,000 recorded transactions</strong>, generating <strong>annual sales revenue exceeding £500,000</strong>.
 The available dataset provides detailed information which allows for analysis of revenue growth and peak performance, quarterly analysis and seasonal trends, average order value and order count, product performance, regional results, and leads to future actionable insights and  marketing strategy recommendations.<br>
         <br>
-        Reporting to the Head of Business Analytics, an in-depth analysis was conducted to evaluate <strong>Lumous’</strong> sales performance and product trends over the past several years (<strong>2021-2024</strong>).
+        Reporting to the Head of Business Analytics, an in-depth analysis was conducted to evaluate <strong>Lumous’ sales performance</strong> and <strong>product trends</strong> over the past several years (<strong>2021-2024</strong>).
 This analysis aims to identify key growth drivers, uncover behavioural patterns of customers, and provide actionable insights to enhance sales strategy and optimise inventory management.
 The key insights and recommendations focus on the following areas:
       </body>
       <h3>Focus Metrics</h3>
       <h4>
         <ul><li>Sales trends - Focusing on key metrics of sales revenue, average order value (AOV), and number of orders placed.</li>
           <li>Product performance - Analysing different product categories and market impact to inform strategic product decisions.</li>
+          <li>Off-Peak Demand - Analysing first-quarter product sales to address off-peak sales decline.</li>
           <li>Regional results - Evaluating regional demand and average order value per region to identify marketing improvement.</li>
         </ul>
       </h4>